Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Experimental Results

-\paragraph{Scalability.} Figure~\ref{fig:demand_ports_bar} shows policies trained on $|P|=4$ achieve 80–90\% of maximum revenue when deployed on voyages with $|P|\in{5,6}$, demonstrating effective generalization to longer voyages.
-Inference costs scale linearly with problem sizes, while each solution remains feasible.
+Figure~\ref{fig:comparison_subfigures}(d) shows that policies trained in $|P|=4$ can scale to longer voyages $|P|\in\{6,8,10\}$, and hence policies perform a zero-shot transfer without retraining.
+However, the policy’s share of the maximum revenue declines as $|P|$ grows, alongside an increase in per-step average capacity utilization from 55\% to 80\%.
+This suggests that tighter capacity leaves less flexibility to load demand.
+Inference costs grow linearly with the problem size, while solutions remain feasible.
 Note that scaling to larger vessels currently requires retraining.

-\paragraph{Deployment Challenges.} Due to limited data availability, we simulate instances matching demand to capacity, as in industry.
-For industrial deployment, generating representative data and extending differentiable projection to non-convex constraints are key.
-Finally, integrating MPP with SPP, uptake, and cargo flow management is possible, but it adds significant complexity and decision interdependencies.